lukesturgeon/SyntheticAerialRobotics/README.md

 - quadstepper.fzz : The circuit diagram and components created in Fritzing.
 - powersupply.pdf : The power supply used for the installation 12V 5A
 - motor-unit.ai : The illustrator file used to fabricate the acrylic sheets to assemble the four motor units.
 This file is to scale but some measurements are imprecise.
+File reflects the changes made manually to the current working acrylic sheets.